hexcoredev/hexcoredev/README.md

 ## 💻 About Me

-Python-first automation developer specializing in transforming complex back-office workflows into streamlined, error-free processes.
+Python-first automation developer specializing in reducing tedious back-office labour into efficient processes.
 Passionate game developer experienced with Unity and Godot, and an enthusiastic coding mentor dedicated to engaging educational experiences.

 ---